Louise Élisabeth d'Orléans: Early years (1709–1720)

 Louise Élisabeth d’Orléans was the fifth child and fourth daughter born to Philippe II, Duke of Orléans and his wife, Françoise Marie de Bourbon.
 Her mother Françoise was one of the legitimised daughters born to King Louis XIV and his royal mistress, Madame de Montespan.
 As a member of the reigning House of Bourbon, Louise Élisabeth was entitled to the title of princesse du sang.
 Within her family, Louise Élisabeth was simply known as Élisabeth.

-Élisabeth was born at the Palace of Versailles, as her parents’ fourth surviving daughter—her counterpart, Mademoiselle de Valois, died a year after birth.
+Élisabeth was born at the Palace of Versailles, as her parents’ fourth surviving daughter.
 Prior to her marriage, she was known as Mademoiselle de Montpensier. Élisabeth grew up with one brother and five sisters; she and her only brother, Louis, were very close.

 Élisabeth's education, similar to that of her sisters Charlotte and Adélaïde, was quite poor as very few people were interested in her.
 Like her younger sister Louise Diane, she received a convent education.
 Future-wise, it appeared that she would be destined to wed with an obscure German or Italian prince.

 Since 1715, her father, Philippe, was the de facto ruler of France as the regent for Louis XV, but in 1718, the War of the Quadruple Alliance broke out between France and Spain.
 As such, in 1720, King Philip V of Spain wanted to make a peace agreement and proposed double marriage negotiations: his three-year-old daughter, Infanta Mariana Victoria, would marry the eleven-year-old Louis XV.
 Philip's son and heir, Louis, would then marry one of the regent's daughters.

 Princess of Asturias (1721–1724)

 In November 1721, at the age of eleven, Élisabeth was married by proxy, in Paris.
 She and her sister Philippine Élisabeth soon left for Madrid.
 Despite an impertinent reception from the Spanish royal family, primarily by Elisabeth Farnese, the stepmother of her future husband, she married Louis of Spain on 20 January 1722 in Lerma.
 Her dowry contained 4 million livres.

+She caused a conflict with her stepmother the queen by refusing the queen's favorite Marguerite-Therese Colbert the right to kiss her hand.

 The relationship between her and Philippine, already strained, became more embittered when Philippine began to receive attention at the Spanish royal court due to her beauty, allure and intelligence. Élisabeth never received such attention upon her arrival.
 Her sister was later engaged to Infante Charles of Spain, another heir to the throne of Spain; but the marriage came to nothing, and her sister was later sent back to France, where she died due to smallpox at the age of nineteen in Paris.

 As wife of an heir to the Spanish throne, Élisabeth assumed the title of Princess of Asturias.